Benchmarked: 17 Disposable Email Checkers Tested. Here's What the Data Shows.

 TempMailDetector ranked second.

 TempMailDetector scored 1416.
 Two providers slipped through.
-That is the honest number, and it is worth understanding in context.
+That is the honest number, and it’s worth understanding in context.

 The two misses prevent TempMailDetector from claiming a clean sweep, and that should be acknowledged directly.

-TempMailDetector performs validation at the domain level only.
+TempMailDetector performs validation at the domain level only to remain fully GDPR compliant.
 No full email address is required or stored.
 This is a deliberate privacy design decision: the user’s email never touches TempMailDetector’s infrastructure beyond the domain portion.

 The Bottom Performers: A Real Problem